 Loss of sleep can affect genes too.
 Research from the University of Surrey found sleep loss causes changes in the expression of more than 700 of our genes.

-And after just one week of sleeping less, genes that control inflammation in the body increase their activity.
+After just one week of sleeping less, genes that control inflammation in the body increase their activity.

-Long sleep deprivation can start your brain cell death.
+Long sleep deprivation can start your brain-cell death.

 Brain studies show that after a night of fewer than 6 hours of sleep, the emotional center of our brain — the amygdala — becomes hyperactive.
-While the higher cortical centers of our brain, that do executive thinking, become less active.
+While the higher cortical centers of our brain, which do executive thinking, become less active.

 During sleep, our brains and nervous systems are actually in intense activity, not resting.
-Of the many good things that sleep does for brain health, one is the cleansing out of toxic deposits.
+Of the many good things that sleep does for brain health, one is the cleansing of toxic deposits.